con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 Comprised of vajras, wholly firm and dense,
 The newborn sovereign ruler of the world,
-Emerging from the sky, the self arisen,
+Emerging from the sky, the self-arisen,
 A massive blaze of knowledge and insight, (61)

 * The elements of the compound 'whole firm and dense' are reversed in the Tibetan translations and also reflected in the translation here.